Frequently Asked Questions

 I think my authority may be ‘exempt’ from external audit, what should I do?

-An authority will not be able to certify itself as ‘exempt’ from requiring a limited assurance review by its external auditor until the conclusion of the 2017-18 financial year at 31st March 2018.
+An authority will not be able to certify itself as ‘exempt’ from requiring a limited assurance review by its external auditor until after the conclusion of the 2017-18 financial year at 31st March 2018.

 If my authority is exempt do we still need an appointed auditor?